PennLINC/CuBIDS/docs/example.rst

 Applying Changes
 -----------------

-Now that all metadata issues have been remedied––both the validation an summary outputs appear problem-free––we are ready to rename our files based on their RenameKeyGroup values and apply the requested deletion in ``v0_edited_summary.csv``.
+Now that all metadata issues have been addressed — both validation and ``CuBIDS`` summary — we are ready to rename our files based on their RenameKeyGroup values and apply the requested deletion in ``v0_edited_summary.csv``.
 The cubids-apply function renames scans in each Variant Parameter Group according to the metadata parameters with a flag “VARIANT”, which is useful because the user will then be able to see, in each scan’s filename, which metadata parameters associated with that scan vary from those in the acquisition’s Dominant Group.
 We execute ``cubids-apply`` with the following command: